mesfint/FullStack_courses_Excersices/README.md

 -The course covers **testing, configuration and environment management,** and the use of **MongoDB** for storing the application’s data.
 ## About Excercises
-I am submiting each excercies from chapters, for more info [https://github.com/mesfint/FullStack_courses_Excersices](submited excercises)
+This repo is created for excercies submition purpose, for more info [submited excercises] (https://github.com/mesfint/FullStack_courses_Excersices)